 OR WAIT null SECS

-An end-of-week review of what happened in ophthalmology from 24 to 30 September 2022.
+An end-of-week review of what happened in ophthalmology from 29 October to 3 November 2022.

 Check out what Ophthalmology Times Europe shared this week:

 The worldwide challenges of healthcare accessibility have been accentuated by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) pandemic.
 Social distancing and population lockdowns combined with restrictions, such as the requirement for reduced time during patient visitation and decreased physical proximity within clinical settings, have created additional barriers to patient assessments.